TathanDev/StarWarsPlanets/README.md

 # Star Wars Planet
 A Beyond Earth Addon adding star wars planets !

-For the moment, I working on Tatooine ⏳
+For the moment, I working on Tatooine ⏳, Kamino 💧 and Endor 🌴

 Planet i will add :
-- Kamino 💧
-- Endor 🌴
 - Mustafar 🔥
 - Hoth 🧊